-L-malate plays central role in fostering the transport of cytosolic reduced nicotinamide adenine dinucleotide (NADH) into mitochondria.
-Also, it is important as a spark for oxidation of acetyl-CoA and β -oxidation of fatty acid by virtue of its ability to form ATP(Witter et al. 1953, Masoro and Felts 1958).Previous studies in our laboratory have shown that supplementation of L-malate could improve physical stamina and enhance the activity of malate-aspartate shuttle and energy metabolism (Wu et al. 2007).
-Maybe, the increase in metabolic activity could bring about at the expense of increased generation of free radicals that increase oxidative stress.
-The relationship between oxygen consumption and ROS generation is complex and fundamental questions regarding what governs the relationship between overall metabolic rate and the production of ROS remain unclear (Balaban et al. 2005).
-Moreover, studies on the antioxidant effect of L-malate on aging are relatively scarce and are yet to be elucidated (Romanovich and Basieva, 1975).
-Therefore, the aim of the present study was designed to evaluate the effect of L-malate supplementation on the status of oxidant production, lipid peroxidation levels and enzymatic and non-enzymatic antioxidants in liver and heart of aged rats.
+L-malate plays a central role in fostering the transport of cytosolic reduced nicotinamide adenine dinucleotide (NADH) into mitochondria.
+It is also important as a trigger for oxidation of acetyl-CoA and β -oxidation of fatty acid by virtue of its ability to form ATP (Witter et al. 1953, Masoro and Felts 1958).
+Earlier studies in our laboratory have shown that supplementation of L-malate could improve physical stamina and enhance the activity of the malate-aspartate shuttle and energy metabolism (Wu et al. 2007).
+Maybe, the increase in metabolic activity could bring about increased oxidative stress due to increased generation of free radicals.
+The relationship between oxygen consumption and ROS generation is a complex and fundamental question regarding the relationship between the overall metabolic rate and the production of ROS which still remains unclear (Balaban et al. 2005).
+Moreover, studies on the antioxidant effect of L-malate on aging are relatively scarce and are yet to be elucidated (Romanovich and Basieva 1975).
+Therefore, the aim of the present study was designed to evaluate the effect of L-malate supplementation on the status of oxidant production, lipid peroxidation levels and enzymatic and non-enzymatic antioxidants in the liver and heart of aged rats.

-Materials and methods
+Materials and Methods